Find Affordable College Courses

 Grand Island, NE

-Our analysis found Central Community College to be the most popular school for dental support services students who want to pursue a associate degree in Nebraska.
-Located in the city of Grand Island, Central Community College is a public college with a moderately-sized student population.
+Our 2023 rankings named Central Community College the most popular school in Nebraska for dental support services students working on their associate degree.
+Located in the small city of Grand Island, Central Community College is a public college with a medium-sized student population.

 The average amount in student loans that dental support majors at Central Community College take out while working on their Associate Degree is $14,225.